Four brown girls walk into an audition… and walk out with a revolution.

 “Fabulous, funny… when brown girls start making noise!” — Ranvir Singh, Good Morning Britain

 Book now.
 It’s time to be loud.
-Come and hear us.
+Come and join our revolution.

 CAST: